College Costs: FAQs

 What other expenses will I have?

-Besides tuition and fees, students have to pay for housing, food, books and supplies.
-They also have to cover any additional college fees and other living expenses, such as transportation costs.
+In addition to tuition and fees, there are costs for housing, food, books and supplies, and transportation.
 Learn more about the five main categories of college costs.

 Read more